maxmayermader/ObsidianVault/Obsidian Vault/Stack.md

 # [150.
 Evaluate Reverse Polish Notation](https://leetcode.com/problems/evaluate-reverse-polish-notation/)
 ### Steps
-- Use a stack. append numbers and pop 2 numbers when there is an operator and append the result
+- Use a stack.
+Pop 2 numbers when there is an operator and push the result and append all numbers

 #### Code
 ```python